Grand Lodge of Massachusetts

 (a) To examine and audit the books kept by the Financial Secretary and the Treasurer of the Local Lodge.

-(b) To examine and audit the quarterly report of the Financial Secretary, certifying as to its correctness by
+(b) To examine and audit the quarterly report of the Financial Secretary, certifying as to its correctness by affixing their signatures thereon; provided, however, that such report shall not be valid unless it bears the signature of no less than three Trustees in addition to that of the Financial Secretary.

-(c) To perform such additional duties in matters pertaining to their office imposed upon them by the laws of the
+(c) To perform such additional duties in matters pertaining to their office imposed upon them by the laws of the Order or by the deliberations of the assembly of the Local Lodge.

-Trustees Must Elect Chairman within thirty days of the election
+Within thirty days of the election

 MASTERS AND/OR MISTRESSES OF CEREMONIES